6 Common Problems in Physical Product Development and How to Overcome Them

 Solution:

 With this one, prevention is definitely better than finding a solution to a problem.
 Before investing heavily in product development, conduct thorough searches and consult with legal professionals to assess the existing intellectual property landscape and regulatory and compliance requirements.
 This includes patents, trademarks, and copyrights; safety regulations, industry standards, labeling requirements, and certification processes.
-Addressing these aspects early on can save time and resources in the long run.
-Actively monitor any changes or updates in these areas to ensure your product development aligns with the latest requirements.

 Keep detailed records of all compliance efforts, regulatory submissions, intellectual property filings, and any correspondence with regulatory bodies.
 Well-documented records demonstrate your commitment to compliance and serve as evidence of due diligence.